 This command will:

-2. Run exiftool on the file and pipe the output to less for easy viewing
+2. Run exiftool on media/PDF files and pipe the output to less for easy viewing

 3. Creating a Keyboard Shortcut